Problem · US social proof

 Not strictly, but the absence has to be addressed in writing.
 The fix is to convert the European references into US-format proof and flag explicitly that the US install base is forthcoming.
 A first US install can be made fast through a pilot.

 Rebuild the social-proof architecture for US-buyer scoring.
 Convert European references into US outcome-first format.
 Identify the strongest path to first US installs.
 Build the US-format reference one-pagers.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

-Inquiry through the contact form and a discovery conversation.
-Send the current reference list, the three strongest European case studies in their current format, and any candidate US-located customer the team is in conversation with.
+Start with the inquiry form.
+Share the current reference list, the three strongest European case studies in their current format, and any candidate US-located customer the team is in conversation with.
 Response within one business day.

 What this work does not include.

 No legal services.
 No customer-contract drafting.
 No US entity formation.
 No E-2, L-1, EB-5, or O-1 visa work.
 No US tax structuring or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
-No M&A advisory.
-The firm does not broker reference relationships or sign on the customer's behalf.
-These belong with counsel and the firm's own commercial teams.
-The firm works inside the parameters they set.
-When a reference, pilot, or partnership decision carries legal or contractual implications, the firm flags it and defers before execution.
+No M&A transaction work.
+GMA does not broker reference relationships or sign on the customer's behalf.
+These belong with counsel and GMA's own commercial teams.
+GMA works inside the parameters they set.
+When a reference, pilot, or partnership decision carries legal or contractual implications, GMA flags it and defers before execution.

 If the US buyer asks about geography and the team has only European cities to name, the proof is not working.
 Describe the file.